To each and every American citizen,

 Shakespeare

 The bridge between the internal and external fields of knowledge is specialization.
 When an individual begins to repeatedly do something, the neural networks related to that activity grow denser, and the person gets better at doing that particular thing.
+In other words, practice makes perfect.
 Specialization is essential for optimizing the development and benefit of individuals in our civilization, as well as maximizing the efficiency and capabilities of that society.
 In the United States today we have specialized to an extreme degree, whereby citizens can do a few things very well at the expense of a lot of other behaviors that used to be necessary for our survival: foraging, hunting, farming, etc. The more developed the society, the greater the specialization of the individuals in that society, and the greater its efficiency in producing the things necessary for that society.

 Our goal is to design a sustainable society that cultivates for human potential in its citizens.
 Sustainability and freedom are the two constraints to our project to structure human society as well as possible.
 We need to consider the needs and freedom of not only our current needs, but those of our descendants as well.
 We need to meet the needs of ~1/3 billion Americans, while restoring the habitability of the planet, and we should do so as efficiently as possible.
 The hundred-trillion-dollar question is: how do we structure society to enable us to reach our highest potential?